As of September 9, 2021

 On March 30, 2020 Governor Ducey issued Executive Order 2020-18 directing "essential functions conducted by governmental entities shall remain open.
 Government leaders may adjust operations to promote physical distancing, including but limited to offering on-line services, limiting the number of persons in a physical space or limiting access to specific facilities or areas to protect from the spread of COVID-19".
 To this end, the Board strongly encourages the public to participate in its meetings by telephone.
 Call-in instructions for meetings are posted on the MEETINGS page to facilitate attendance and participation.
 If attending meetings in person, the public is urged to comply with posted signage advising physical distancing.

 CONTACTING THE BOARD

-April 27, 2020: If you have a question regarding new applications, you may reach Kathy Fowkes, Licensing Specialist by phone at 602-542-8161 or email at [email protected].
+PSYCHOLOGIST NEW APPLICATIONS: If you have a question regarding psychologist new applications, you may reach Kathy Fowkes, Licensing Specialist by phone at 602-542-8161 or email at [email protected].

 LICENSURE & SUPERVISION WAIVERS; Telepractice notice